kelotduongvidainhat/product-tracking-mvp/README.md

 # Product Origin Authentication & Anti-Counterfeiting System (MVP)

-This project is a complete End-to-End product origin verification system, leveraging Blockchain (Hyperledger Fabric) to ensure data immutability, combined with a high-performance Backend (Go, Kafka) and a multi-platform Frontend (Flutter).
+This project is a complete End-to-End product origin verification system, leveraging Blockchain (Hyperledger Fabric) to ensure data immutability, combined with a high-performance Backend (Go, Kafka) and a Web Frontend (Next.js).

 ## Key Features

 *   **Blockchain Authentication:** Product data originating from the source is stored on Hyperledger Fabric and cannot be tampered with.
 *   **Event-Driven Architecture:** Utilizes Kafka for asynchronous processing, ensuring the system remains responsive and is not blocked by Blockchain write latency.
-*   **Multi-Platform:** The application runs smoothly on Android, iOS, and Web.
+*   **Modern Web Interface:** Built with Next.js, Tailwind CSS, and Glassmorphism for a premium user experience.
 *   **User Experience:** Clear role separation (Producer/Consumer), supporting high-speed QR Code scanning.
 *   **Easy Deployment:** The entire system is packaged and verified using Docker Compose.